Published on October 23, 2024

 Diagnosis

-General physical examination and medical history
+General physical exam and health history

 Semen analysis

-• Collect a second sample at least two weeks after the first
+• Collect a second sample at least two weeks after the first.

 Semen analysis results